Responses API

 user:{{question}}Running the Agent Loop

-Section titled “Running the Agent Loop”import prompty
+Section titled “Running the Agent Loop”from prompty import load, turn, tool, bind_tools

-def get_weather(city: str) -> str: return f"72°F and sunny in {city}"
+@tooldef get_weather(city: str) -> str: """Get the current weather for a city.""" return f"72°F and sunny in {city}"

-agent = prompty.load("responses-agent.prompty")result = prompty.execute_agent( agent, inputs={"question": "What's the weather in Seattle?"}, tools={"get_weather": get_weather}, max_iterations=10,)print(result) # "It's currently 72°F and sunny in Seattle!"import { load, executeAgent } from "@prompty/core";import "@prompty/openai";
+result = turn( agent, inputs={"question": "What's the weather in Seattle?"}, tools=tools, max_iterations=10,)print(result) # "It's currently 72°F and sunny in Seattle!"import { load, turn, tool, bindTools } from "@prompty/core";

 Section titled “How Tool Calls Work with the Responses API”The Responses API uses a different format for tool calls than Chat Completions.
 The runtime handles this automatically, but here’s what happens under the hood: